Jump to recipe

 To make it here, I adapted the recipe from Linda Collister’s wonderful, “The Great British Book of Baking,” with American measurements in mind (i.e. a “rasher” of bacon is what we know as a “slice.”)
-My boys, who love anything that looks like it came out of a Wind in The Willows picnic hamper, give the result a big thumbs up.
 While traditionally eaten cold or room temperature, we like the pie warmed a bit with a pile of cornichons and strong mustard on the side.
 Note: You will want to make the jellied stock the day before you bake the pies.
 And for another savory pie?
 Try our British Picnic Pie!

 British Pork Pie